Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 ### Notes

 - **Module Availability**: Ensure all these modules are available on your current working path.

+- Check them by command module av "the module"

 - **Version Compatibility**: Always check compatibility of module versions with your data and analysis workflow.